diNard/jQueryCoreUISelect/README.md

 jQuery coreUISelect
 ===================

-jQuery coreUISelect is a cross browser easy to stylize select element with jQuery and CSS
+jQuery coreUISelect is a cross browser easy to stylize select element with jQuery and CSS.
+Requires jQuery 1.6 or higher

 ## Available Features: